-Theatre in Philadelphia: Musicals & Plays Hitting the Stage This Spring and Summer
+Theatre in Philadelphia: Musicals & Plays Hitting the Stage in Summer 2022

 Learn more about must-see theatre performances taking place in the city of Philadelphia this summer.

-Here are some of our favorite musicals and plays premiering on Philadelphia stages this spring/summer:
+Here are some of our favorite musicals and plays premiering on Philly stages this summer:

 Arden Theatre Company – 40 North 2nd Street, Philadelphia